Ulcerative Colitis: Care Instructions

 If the medicines don't work well, surgery may be needed to remove the colon.

 At home, you can help control your ulcerative colitis.
 Take your medicines and try to eat well.
-And see your doctor as much as he or she recommends.
+And see your doctor as much as they recommend.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.